Living with CDKL5

 Therapies can have a tremendous impact on our children’s progress and quality of life.
 Some kids slowly learn to walk as a result of intensive physical therapy.
 It can take four or more years to reach major motor milestones, so if you think your child might achieve any goal you are working toward, don’t give up.
 Be patient and allow your therapy focus to shift, and do not be afraid to take a break or revisit certain skills later.

-Speech Therapy – to work on communication either orally or with technology
+- To work on communication either orally or with technology

-Vision Therapy – to improve the brain’s ability to interpret vision
+- To improve the brain’s ability to interpret vision

 Our children can go to school with the right support in place!
 Work to help your school system understand your child’s unique needs.
 Explore the options where you live and talk to other special needs families in your area to learn what is available.